January 12, 2024

 Timely and precise reporting of BIK is not just a matter of financial accuracy; it's a legal requirement.

-It ensures that both employers and employees are up-to-date with their tax obligations.
+It ensures that both you and your employees are up-to-date with their tax obligations.

 This is the step where you pay the premium to the insurer.